BitBagCommerce/SyliusImojePlugin/README.md

 ## Documentation

-For a comprehensive guide on Sylius Plugins development please go to Sylius documentation, there you will find the <a href="https://docs.sylius.com/en/latest/plugin-development-guide/index.html">Plugin Development Guide</a>, that is full of examples.
+For a comprehensive guide on Sylius Plugins development please go to Sylius documentation, there you will find the <a href="https://docs.sylius.com/en/latest/plugin-development-guide/index.html">Plugin Development Guide</a>, which is full of examples.

 ## Quickstart Installation